brettgrigsby/Njest/README.md

 #### Coinbase Transactions

 There are 2 coinbase transactions, 1 'immature' and 1 'generate'.
-The sql queries to get valid transactions are all confined to `category IN ('recieve', 'generate')`.
+The sql queries to get valid receive transactions are all confined to `category IN ('recieve', 'generate')`.

 #### Dust Limit